-*** As expected, EGLE (formerly DEQ) has finally published a draft version of the proposed changes to the SPDES – CAFO state General Permit 2020.
-There are significant proposed changes to the CAFO permit in Michigan, and these changes, if implemented, will impact ALL of our CAFO clients in the state.
+In Michigan - The proposed 2020 CAFO permit continues to be under litigation - the Farm Bureau lawsuit against the proposed changes to the existing permit is still moving through the legal process.
+There have been limited official or unoffical updates on the status of the court case.
+The new 2020 reiussed CAFO permit proposed significant changes to the permit, and these changes, if implemented, will impact ALL of our CAFO clients in the state.
 If we have not contacted you already, please give us a call to touch base about these changes.

-NOTE for next year’s planning season: If your spring CNMP/NMP highlighted the need to soil sample fields for your 2019 - 2020 update, please make sure soil sampling is scheduled as we head into the harvest season.
+NOTE for next year’s planning season: If your spring CNMP/NMP highlighted the need to soil sample fields for your 2022 growing season, please make sure soil sampling is scheduled as we head fall.
 Get in touch with us if you need FCS to help with soil sampling or need a reminder about what fields need a new sample.